Glam Ghosts

 I'm carrying my son out of the car and we're walking towards the water.

-The trees are destroyed and burned, but the water is still there and the water is still blue.
+but the water is still there and the water is still blue.

 We get in the water.

 The water is just so pristine.
+It's so clear.

-And there are tons of fish.
+and there are tons of fish.

 Holding my son in the water, I can still feel you know the fears of almost losing him with all this glass and you know what happened with him but the ocean the beach it's just always so healing